sergueyarellano/tddpractice/docs/b.part3.md

 # Back to our cucumber step

-No we can add the dependency
+No we can add the dependency:

 steps/generic.js
 ```js
 const { isValidInterface } = require('../../../app/validators')
 ```

-Let's move on to another step
+Let's move on to another step.

 ```js
 const get = require('lodash.get')